Are we using the proper image SEO optimization techniques, to achieve maximum results from search engines?

 JPG – It is one of the lossy types of image format, but you can maintain the compression ratio to find better quality.
 JPG produces more colors and details, it can be used for storing high-quality images.

-My choice is to go with PNG, which provides a good quality in limited size for the blog post.
+My choice is to go with PNG, which provides a good quality in a limited size for the blog post.
 Sometimes, JPG is also more suitable on some occasions.

 Choosing the right image dimension